uripatish/Combo.jl/README.md

 See help by using `?` at the REPL.
 To browse Combo's functionality use `?Combo`, and `?` for any particular function exported by Combo (e.g. `?cakewalk`).
 Documention pages will be available sometime soon.

-If you use cakewalk in an academic work, please make sure to cite the following paper,
+If you use cakewalk in an academic work, please cite the following paper:

-[1] Cakewalk Sampling.
+[-] Cakewalk Sampling.
 Uri Patish, Shimon Ullman, AAAI20.